nillyr/octoconf/docs/baselines.md

 # The level of the rule (default: minimal)
 # The possible values are:
 # - minimal       -> Basic recommendation to be implemented systematically on all systems
-# - intermediary  -> To be implemented as soon as possible on most systems, as soon as the previous recommendations are applied
+# - intermediary  -> To be implemented as soon as possible on most systems
-# - enhanced      -> For use on systems with high security requirements, or where several applications applications to be isolated from each other on the same system.
+# - enhanced      -> For use on systems with high security requirements, or where several applications applications to be isolated from each other on the same system
-# - high          -> To be implemented only if in-house resources have the skills and time required to maintain them on a regular basis.
+# - high          -> To be implemented if and only if in-house resources have the skills and time required to maintain them on a regular basis.
 These can, however, bring a significant security gain.
 level: minimal

 # Any references that can be used to justify the rule (CIS, NIST, ANSSI, etc.)